 Lichen Planus Pigmentosus

-DESCRIPTION: Lichen Planus Pigmentosus is known to be a variant of cutaneous Lichen planus in which flexural and sun-exposed areas of the body are affected with grey flakes.
+Lichen Planus Pigmentosus is a rare skin disorder that is known to be a variant of cutaneous Lichen planus.
+This causes hyperpigmented lesions in flexural and sun-exposed areas of the body with flakes that may vary from brown to grey in colour in the form of brown or iggerularly shaped.
+Homeopathic medicines help in managing the symptoms of lpp.

 What is Lichen Planus Pigmentosus?